Author X Audience

 “O-okay.”
 I say.

 “Yes,” I breathe.
+He moved to write, but I stop him.
+“But let me give you mine first.
+That way, even if it smudges off…you’ll still hear from me.”
+His smile feels brighter than the hot California sun.
 I concentrate on the act of entering in my contact information.
 It feels ethereal, as if this is still the dream I’ve suspected it’s been since the beginning.
 As soon as I finish entering this in, I’m gonna wake up.
 I can feel it.

 I pass him back the phone and look up, but nothing’s changed.
 He’s still there.
 I’m still there.
 Reality hasn’t crashed its cruel, waking grip down upon this fantasy.